raspberrypi/picotool/README.md

     picotool bdev ls|mkdir|cp|rm|cat|format

 COMMANDS:
-    help        Show general help or help for a specific command version     Display picotool version
+    help        Show general help, or help for a specific command or topic version     Display picotool version
     info        Display information from the target device(s) or file.
                 Without any arguments, this will display basic information for all connected